Blimster/msgpack_codable/README.md

 ### Using MessagePack format extension types

-Another option is to tell the `@MsgPack()` macro that the `Vector3` class is an MessagePack extension type.
+Another option is to tell the `@MsgPack()` macro that the `Vector3` class is a MessagePack extension type.
 You do that by providing the `extTypes` argument.

 ```dart
 @MsgPack(extTypes: ['Vector3'])